Sigmmma/c20/README.md

 Page text goes here
 ```

 The directory for a page can include other files related to that topic, like images or [Graphviz](https://graphviz.org/) files for generating diagrams.
+Any `src/content/../todo.md` file or `src/content/../todo` directory is git-ignored and can be used to mock out page structures and keep notes for later writing.

 ## Building and testing
 In order to see content as it will appear online, you can run c20 in development mode.
 As a pre-requisite, this project requires [Node.js](https://nodejs.org/en/).
 Run the following shell commands to build and locally serve the website: